What does life insurance cover?

 Many couples take out joint life insurance, due to convenience and the fact it is normally cheaper.

 It is worth noting that joint life insurance normally only pays out once, at the first death, and leaves the surviving partner without insurance.

 When the survivor wishes to take out new insurance, the premiums are likely to be higher, because the person will be older and/or in a worse state of health.

 Can the policy pay out a regular income rather than a lump sum?

-Will my family have to pay tax on any life insurance payout?
+Will my family have to pay tax on my life insurance?